Forms & Templates

 - Because an elevation of an existing concentration means that the concentration itself will be suspended, prepare a Teach-Out Plan and a Blanket Substitution Advising Plan for the students currently enrolled in this program to ensure that the students have the opportunity to complete the program as currently structured if they wish to.

 - Updated 2- and 4-year Major Academic Plans (MAPs) are required to be submitted along with the concentration elevation.
-Visit the Registrar's Office MAP Resources website to get MAP templates and learn how to create MAPs.
+Visit the MAP Resources website to get MAP templates and learn how to create MAPs.

 Attachments